4 min read

 Despite supply chain constraints impacting production at factories across the United States, businesses producing capital goods experienced (surprisingly) positive growth in June.

-New orders for major non-defense capital goods rose 0.8% — from $255.5 billion in May to $257.6 billion in June.
-Why is this data point crucial?
+New orders for primary non-defense capital goods rose 0.8% — from $255.5 billion in May to $257.6 billion in June.
+So why is this data point crucial?

 Core capital good orders or durable goods (those that are not aircraft or defense-related) act as a proxy for better understanding business investments.
 Continued growth around this sort of business investment suggests that the current economic growth experienced today is more than likely not the peak.

 Consumer spending shifts from services to goods

 During the COVID-19 pandemic, business investment in equipment boomed.
 This laid the foundation for manufacturing, which accounts for 11.9% of the U.S. economy.

 The catalyst for this growth is the shift in consumer spending towards goods as millions of Americans spent their days cooped up at home.
 Additionally, low-interest record rates and fiscal stimulus measures added to the boost.